Cosmic-Coding-Community-Club/school-management-restapi/README.md

 ## About The Project

-This application is an example of School Management, created using Kotlin, Reactor and Spring Boot.
+This application is an example of School Management, created using Kotlin, Reactor, Webflux and Spring Boot.
 The architecture is based en hexagonal architecture and DDD principles.

 <b>NOTE: In this example just implemented one use case: create School and your classrooms.
 In order to learn is interesting that the student implement the rest of use case.</b>

-#### What you will learn in this?
+#### What you will learn?

 * Organization of layers using hexagonal architecture and DDD principles.
 * Spring boot web starter and web.
 * Reactive programming with Reactor.
 * Reactive api with Reactor Webflux.
+* Errors handlers.
 * The integration between Kotlin with Spring.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>